We offer funding of up to £2,000 to local organisations and community groups.

 Take a look below to find out who can apply and how, as well as some examples of groups we funded in 2020...

-Please Note: The Midcounties Co-operative Community Fund (grants of up to £2k) is now open for applications.
+Please Note: The Midcounties Co-operative Community Fund (grants of up to £2k) has now closed applications.

 For any further enquiries, please contact CommunityTeam@midcounties.coop